-This unit of study aims to provide a comprehensive overview of the importance of infection prevention and control within the workplace.
-Students examine the issues related to legislation, quality, prevention, transmission and management of infections.
-Students will explore some of the specific issues encountered when planning strategies to minimise potential transmission between patients, staff and all personnel involved in the health care system.
-The unit of study also examines infection prevention and control principles at both local and organisational levels focusing on the process of achieving positive quality health outcomes.
+This unit of study provides a comprehensive overview of the importance of infection prevention and control within the healthcare setting.
+Students examine issues related to legislation, quality, prevention, transmission and management of infections.
+Students will explore some of the specific challenges encountered when planning strategies to minimise potential transmission between persons receiving care, staff and all personnel involved in the health care system.
+The unit of study also examines infection prevention and control principles at both local and organisational levels, focusing on achieving positive quality health outcomes.

 This unit of study meets Australian Government Department of Health education requirements for Infection Prevention and Control Leads, namely it:

 - has a focus on infection prevention and control

 - is delivered by a recognised education or training provider; and